BSA Electronics Intellisplit™ - Intelligent Splitter Outdoor version

 The BSA Electronics Intellisplit™ - Intelligent Splitter Outdoor version is a hardwired fully automatic 2-way switcher based on the original Dryer Buddy™ Plus AUTO.
-It allows you to share your dryer outlet with your EVSE without having to flip any switches.
+It allows you to share your Dryer circuit with your EVSE without having to flip any switches.
+It may also be used to share any circuit with a second load, for example an Electric Water Heater circuit can be shared with a new 240v outlet for anything you need to power.
 Basic operation is simple, the Dryer circuit is always live and the EVSE circuit is only live when there is enough amperage available to charge your EV.
 When the Dryer is off it is drawing little to no amps so the EVSE circuit is switched on allowing your EV to charge.
 If the Dryer is turned on at any time then the EVSE circuit is switched off, when the Dryer is done, power is restored to the EVSE circuit and if your EV needs charging it will resume charging after a 5 min delay (adjustable).
 Designed so other members of the house don't have to understand anything technical to use the Dryer when they need to do a load of laundry.

 The BSA Electronics Intellisplit™ Outdoor version is built in a heavy metal distribution center rated for Outdoor use and comes with a redundant circuit breaker for the EVSE output.
 This provides a local disconnect so you may work down the line on your EVSE without removing power to your Dryer or other appliance.
 This unit doesn't include a kWh meter as those are not rated for outdoor use.